Clinical Trials (PDQ®)

 - Chemotherapy refractory large cell and high grade NHL

 - If < or = 18 years old, prior myeloablative transplant within the last 6 months.
 If >18 years old prior myeloablative allotransplant or autologous transplant

 - Extensive prior therapy including > 12 months alkylator therapy or > 6 months alkylator therapy with extensive radiation.

-- Patients who have received Y-90 ibritumomab (Zevalin) or I-131 tostumomab (Bexxar), as part of their salvage therapy are not eligible for myeloablative umbilical cord blood transplant.
+- Patients who have received Y-90 ibritumomab (Zevalin) or I-131 tostumomab (Bexxar), as part of their salvage therapy.

 Trial Lead Organizations/Sponsors